olaves97/Employee_recognition_system_using_deep_neural_network/README.md

-Employee recognition system using deep neural network
+# [ENG] Employee recognition system using deep neural network

 The project concerned the realization and implementation of a system consisting of a deep neural network, which will enable face detection in the image provided on the network in the form of a photo and identification of the person on it.
 The project was written in Python 3.8 in the PyCharm environment.
 The database was constructed on the basis of selected databases (AT&T and Yale Face Database) and own photos.
 The tasks included: